Harmontown/harmontown.github.io/docs/_episodes/183/index.md

 title:                "Confirmed By A Well Respected Arborist"
 image:                "episode-placeholder.jpg"
 description: |-
-  Dan and Erin get a divorce, The Bootsins return and are torn up about a dying eucalyptus tree, Curtis Armstrong comptrolls, Colin Hanks guests... buckle up. watch the video on harmontown.com/live
+  Dan and Erin get a divorce, The Bootsins return and are torn up about a dying eucalyptus tree, Curtis Armstrong comptrolls, Colin Hanks guests... buckle up.
 showDate:
 releaseDate:          "2015-10-14 18:03:00Z"
 duration:             "02:11:57"